 What does BRRR Stand For?

-BRRR Stands for Buy-Rehab-Renovate-Refinance.
+BRRR strategy stands for Buy-Rehab-Renovate-Refinance Strategy.
 The idea is that you can buy a property that is under market value, typically due to the condition of the property, renovate it, rent it out, and refinance using the new appraised value.

 Ten years ago we use to call this the zero down rental strategy, but investors coined the term BRRR and it stuck.